Previous vehicleBack to index pageNext vehicle Staghound Mk III

 Picture courtesy of Mogens Larsen, Ringsted via Brian Brodersen

 Danish Army Specific: Ordered along with the Humber Mk I and Mk IV from Britain.
 8 Staghounds (Mk III) believed to be received in 1946.
-The vehicles were demobbed in 1953.
+A total of 14 vehicles were delivered.
+The vehicles were demobbed in 1953, but remained in inventory until 1960.

 Historical

-: The Staghound was designed and produced by Chevrolet Division of General Motors Corporation´s.
-General specifications, drawn up by the British Purchasing Commission Staff based in Washington and the US Armored Board, had been provided by Ordnance Department in July 1941.
+: The Staghound was designed and produced by Chevrolet Division of General Motors Corporation's.
+General specifications, drawn up by the British Purchasing Commission Staff based in Washington and the US Armoured Board, had been provided by Ordnance Department in July 1941.
 The specifications called for both medium (T17) and heavy armoured cars (T18).

 The British opted for the 37 mm gun-equipped T17E1, which they felt would be excellent for long-range reconnaissance and convoy escort.

-Production commenced in mid-summer 1942.
-In October that year the Staghound was authorised for Defense Aid (Lend-Lease) to the British.
+Production commenced at a slow pace in October 1942 with only 157 examples finished by the end of 1942.
+Same month the Staghound (British designation) was authorised for Defense Aid (Lend-Lease) to the British.

 When production ended in December 1943 some 2844 vehicles had been produced.

-From the beginning armoured with a 37 mm gun (Mk I), but later a number of vehicles had the turret replaced with the turret from the Crusader tank (Mk III), which became available as the Crusader was superseded by the Cromwell and the
+From the beginning armoured with a 37 mm gun (Mk I), but later 32 vehicles had the turret replaced with the turret from the Crusader tank (Mk III), which became available as the Crusader was superseded by the Cromwell and the

 Sherman tanks.

-A prototype Mk II version was equipped with a 3 inch howitzer, and the Mk IV with a 75 mm howitzer.
+Field modified with a 3 inch howitzer it was known as Mk II, and the Mk IV had a 75 mm howitzer.

 Length: 5.38 m (212 inches).